NK-92: Comparison to other NK cells

 In a 2017 study by Congcong Zhang and Winfried S. Wels, NK-92 cells were genetically engineered to recognize and kill specific human cancers by expressing chimeric antigen receptors (CARs).
 CAR-engineered T-lymphocytes (CAR-T) have garnered attention in immuno-oncology, as the infusion of CAR-T cells has been shown to induce remissions in some patients with acute and chronic leukemia and lymphoma.
 However, CAR-T cells can cause cytokine release syndrome (CRS).
 CAR-engineered NK cells from either peripheral or cord blood have not proved to be as feasible for use to treat diseases as they are difficult to expand to get sufficient numbers, and the yields can be variable and/or too low.
 Also, genetic transduction to introduce the CAR into blood NK cells requires lentiviral or retroviral vectors, which are only moderately efficient.

 NK-92 cells, in contrast to NK-92 CAR-T cells, have predictable expansion kinetics and can be grown in bioreactors that produce billions of cells within a couple of weeks.
 Further, NK-92 cells can easily be transduced by physical methods, and mRNA can be shuttled into NK-92 cells with high efficiency.
 CAR-expressing NK-92 have been generated to target a number of cancer surface receptors such as programmed death domain ligand 1 (PD-L1), CD19 (a type of B cell receptor), human epidermal growth factor receptor 2 (HER2/ErbB2) and epidermal growth factor receptor (EGFR, aka HER1); and many of these engineered NK-92 cells are currently in clinical trials for the treatment of cancer.

 NK-92 variants

 NK-92 cells, which require interleukin-2 (IL-2) for growth, have also been genetically altered with an IL-2 gene to allow them to grow in culture without the addition of IL-2.
 They have also been engineered to express a high-affinity Fc-receptor which is the main receptor for monoclonal antibodies to bind to NK-92 and use their cytotoxic load to kill cancer cells.
+The cells have been further engineered to express Chimeric Antigen Receptors (CARs) such as programmed death domain ligand 1 (PD-L1).
 During the course of development, NK-92 cells were renamed activated NK cells (aNK) and the different variants have been designated as follows: